Ngô Đình Nhu: Early years

 After the August Revolution of 1945, when Hồ Chí Minh's communist Viet Minh declared independence, various groups as well as the French colonialists jockeyed for political control.
 Nhu became more politically active, especially in helping his brothers to establish a political base among Vietnamese Catholics.
 By this time, Khôi had been assassinated by the communists, so Diệm became the leading political figure in the family.
 Diệm had little success in the late 1940s and went into exile in 1950 to campaign from abroad after the communists sentenced him to death in absentia.

-Up to this point, Nhu had kept a relatively low-key profile.
+Up to this point, Nhu had kept a relatively low-key profile as a political activist.
 However, he appeared to imbue personalist ideas into his elder brother, who used the philosophy's terminology in his speeches.
 Diệm and Nhu thought that personalism went well with their "Third Force" anti-communist and anti-colonial ideology.
 After 1950, Nhu became a leading figure in the mobilizing of his elder brother's support based among anti-communist Vietnamese.
 He became assertive in pushing personalism as a guiding ideology for Vietnam's social development.
 In April 1952, Nhu gave a talk on the topic at the newly opened Vietnamese National Military Academy in Đà Lạt.
 He said the Catholic concept was applicable to people from all backgrounds, especially in the fight against communist and unadulterated capitalism.
 He called on all Vietnamese to engage in a personalist-driven social revolution to strengthen the society and country.

 Nhu was known for making long, abstract and difficult-to-understand speeches, something which many Vietnamese resented.
 Although Nhu was known for his pretensions as an intellectual and political philosopher, he was to become quite effective as a political organizer.
 Around 1950, Nhu started the forerunner of what would become Cần Lao (Personalist Labor Party), forming the power base and control mechanism of the Ngô family.
 A secret organization, initially, little is known of the Cần Lao's early years.
 The body consisted of a network of cells, and most members knew the identities of only a few colleagues.
 After 1954, its existence was declared, but the public knew little of its activities, which were mostly hidden from public view or oversight.
 In the early 1950s, the Cần Lao was used to mobilize support for Diệm's political campaign.
 Around 1953, Nhu began an alliance with Trần Quốc Bửu, a trade unionist who headed the Vietnamese Confederation of Christian Workers.
 Nhu and his supporters began publishing a Saigon journal called Xa Hoi (Society), which endorsed Bửu's movement and trade unionism in general.